MasteryCoding/curriculum-development-documentation/README.md

 #### Project Samples

-These materials will be placed in a folder named **Project Samples** located in the relevant Unit.
+These materials will be placed in a folder named **Projects** located in the relevant Unit.
 Within this folder, each project will have its own sub-folder, named after the project, which should include:

 * Project description document (paragraph with a summarizing the project, what it is and what it teaches)
 * At least 1 video of the project